mgree/smoosh/README.md

 # Installation

-There are two ways to work with Smoosh: in a Vagrant VM, in a Docker container, or natively.
+There are two ways to work with Smoosh: virtually (in a Vagrant VM or in a Docker container) or natively.
 Because Smoosh depends on many parts and specific versions of some libraries, it is much easier to install via a VM or Docker.